 One can notice that the breath and heartbeat are directly connected to your emotions.
-Positive and negative emotions cause a change in our breathing pattern and heart rate.
-Example, anger, excitement, love, can increase your breath and heart rate.
+Positive and negative emotions cause a change in our breathing patterns and heart rate.
+For Example, anger, excitement, love, can increase your breath and heart rate.
 This concept can be reversed and by controlling your breath one can control their mind and emotions.
 And this can be done using Pranayama.

 “The only journey is the journey within.”

 - Rainer Maria Rilke